apollographql/apollo-tooling/packages/apollo/README.md

   OUTPUT
       Directory to which generated files will be written.
       - For TypeScript/Flow generators, this specifies a directory relative to each source file by default.
       - For TypeScript/Flow generators with the "outputFlat" flag is set, and for the Swift generator, this specifies a file or directory (absolute or relative to the current working directory) to which:
          - a file will be written for each query (if "output" is a directory)
          - all generated types will be written
       - For all other types, this defines a file (absolute or relative to the current working directory) to which all generated types are written.

 OPTIONS
-  -c, --config=config                        Path to your Apollo config file -t, --tag=tag                              [default: current] The published service tag for this client
+  -c, --config=config                        Path to your Apollo config file -t, --tag=tag                              The published service tag for this client

   --[no-]addTypename                         [default: true] Automatically add __typename to your queries, can be unset
                                              with --no-addTypename